FossilBacon/creative-studio-updates/README.md

 - Category IDs cannot contain spaces
 - Each category needs a unique internal ID

-## Development

-Creating a Release:

-1. Update VERSION constant in creative_studio.py
-2. Update version.txt in the repository with the new version number
-3. Commit both files
-4. Users will receive the update automatically

 File Structure:

 creative_studio.py          # Main application